capitalone/DataProfiler/README.md

             * histogram_and_quantiles - Generates a histogram and quantiles
             from the column values
                 * method - (String/List[String]) Designates preferred method for calculating histogram bins.
-                If left unspecified (None) the optimal method will be chosen.
+                If left unspecified (None) the optimal method will be chosen by attempting all methods.
-                If multiple specified (list) the optimal method will be chosen out of provided ones.
+                If multiple specified (list) the optimal method will be chosen by attempting the provided ones.
                 methods: 'auto', 'fd', 'doane', 'scott', 'rice', 'sturges', 'sqrt'
                 Note: 'auto' is used to choose optimally between 'fd' and 'sturges'
                 * is_enabled - (Boolean) Enables or disables histogram and quantiles